Behind the Scenes with James Elliott, Senior Service Engineer

 How would you describe the culture at We Seal?

 It’s a really friendly and professional environment.
-We get a good pension and healthcare benefits, and the company recently provided additional lump sums to help with the cost of living situation which was really nice; not all employers are doing that.
+We get a good pension and healthcare benefits, and the company provided additional lump sums to help with the cost of living situation which was really nice; not all employers are doing that.

 Have you had chance to visit any international customers?